narengan/cis/cli/cli-tls.md

    `-s, --json-str`  The JSON data used to change the custom certificates' priority.
    * The required fields in JSON data are `certificates`:
-     * "certificates":An array of objects with the follow fields.
+     * `"certificates":` An array of objects with the follow fields.
-     * "id":Custom certificate identifier.
+     * `"id":` Custom certificate identifier.
-     * "priority":The order/priority in which the certificate will be used in a request.
+     * `"priority":` The order/priority in which the certificate will be used in a request.
 Higher numbers will be tried first.

    Sample JSON data:
                       {